kssfilo/getopt/README.md

 An example is worth 1000 words..

+	$ test.js -ab -c 34 -d

     var opt = require('getopt');

     try {
-		// set options, 2nd argument is optional, if not set it will fetch process.argv opt.setopt("abc:d::", [ "-ab", "-ac", "34", "-d" ]);
-	} catch (e) {
+		opt.setopt("abc:d::");  //-a -b is boolean, -c needs string -d accepts string but can be omitted } catch (e) {
-		// exceptions are thrown when an invalid option
+		// exceptions object {type:<string>,opt:<string>} are thrown when an invalid option
 		// is set or a required parameter is not set console.dir(e);
 	}